disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX3-T1-S2.png)

-3. Select Apps from the left side navigation and you should see a list of available apps in this environment – select **Power Platform Admin View**.
+3. Select **Apps** from the left side navigation and you should see a list of available apps in this environment, select **Power Platform Admin View**.

    ![](images/M02/M2-EX3-T1-S3.png)